scaleoutsystems/fedn/docs/quickstart.rst

          fedn run client -in client.yaml --secure=True --force-ssl

 Repeat these two steps (generate an access token and start a local client) for the number of clients you want to use.
 A normal laptop should be able to handle several clients for this example.
-Remember to use different partitions for each client.
+Remember to use different partitions for each client, by changing the number in the ``FEDN_DATA_PATH`` variable.

 5. Train the global model
 -----------------------------